 Space Design Challenges, During and After COVID-19

 Shared spaces (especially those in offices and event venues) have always been a highlight for the people who use them.
 Not only do they set the tone for social interaction and conversation, they also provide a great place for collaboration and employee engagement activities.

-In the wake of the COVID-19 pandemic, however, these spaces will look a little different.
+In the wake of the COVID-19 pandemic, however, these spaces will look a little different, now accommodating Covid safety.
 They’ll need to be re-designed and re-imagined in order to promote safety and meet local health-related mandates.

 Why Safe Spaces Matter, Especially to Employees

 A study by LinkedIn found that 63% of professions would choose to continue working from home in some capacity once their offices reopen.
 The main reason why employees feel this way is that they do not yet feel comfortable returning to the office.
 In fact, 57% of survey respondents cited “safety” as their top concern when returning to office.
 Now more than ever, employers must take active steps to help employees feel safe in the workplace.

 With so much uncertainty in the world, it can be difficult to know what social spaces will look like post-COVID and how they’ll need to be used once in-person gatherings begin to pick up speed.
 The good news is that employers, leadership teams and event planners can start revamping their spaces now in order to get ahead of the curve and help people feel safe enough to return.

 The Importance of Social Distancing in the Office and at Events